 Protection of structures, systems, and components (SSCs) important to safety so that a fire that is not promptly extinguished by fire suppression activities will not prevent SSD of the plant.

-The Fire Protection SDP uses simplified fire PRA methods, tools, and approaches.
+The Fire Protection SDP uses simplified fire probabilistic risk assessment (PRA) methods, tools, and approaches.
 The general philosophy of the Fire Protection SDP is to minimize the potential for false-negative findings, while avoiding undue conservatism.
 The duration (or exposure time) of the degraded conditions is considered at all stages of the analysis.
 Compensatory measures (CMs) that might offset (in part or in whole) the observed degradation are considered in Phase 2.

 Phase 1 is a preliminary screening assessment intended to identify findings that can be quickly classified as Green and dispositioned into the licensee’s corrective action program without further analysis.
 Findings that do not screen to Green in Phase 1 pass forward to Phase 2.